• What I Believe

 As an independent city, Falls Church is a special place in the heart of Northern Virginia.
 We are at the historic crossroads of Route 7 and Route 29, a place where history, commerce and community thrive.

-In the 25 years that the Connellys have lived here, Falls Church and Northern Virginia have undergone enormous change and development.
+In the decades that the Connellys have lived here, Falls Church and Northern Virginia have undergone enormous change and development.
 To be sustainable, our city needs to be part of this continuing regional growth.
 We also need to maintain our unique identity as an independent city.
 As a member of City Council Marybeth is committed to making sure that Falls Church is growing and thriving, while maintaining our friendly, accessible neighborhoods.

 IMG_6721.JPG